 Make a warming massage oil to relieve joint pain and muscle aches or to rub on your abdomen for digestive complaints.
 Dilute to less than 0.5%.

-For cellulite, aromatherapy expert Danièle Ryman suggests the following massage oil:
+For cellulite, Aromatherapy: The Complete Guide to Plant and Flower Essences for Health and Beauty by Danièle Ryman suggests the following massage oil:

 Blend ingredients.
 Use the oil blend to massage areas of cellulite.